AndrasKovacs/elaboration-zoo/nosubst.md

 If we ditch de Bruijn names altogether, we still only need a moderate amount of extra effort to implement alpha equality; an example can be found [here](https://github.com/AndrasKovacs/tcbe/blob/master/Nameful.hs).
 Since there's no substitution, there's no risk of capture, and no need for renaming.

 We're also not obligated to store HOAS values in the environment, or only store those.
 We can store raw `Term`-s as well for a variety of purposes (error reporting, checking equality without reduction), and we can access these `Term`-s through `VVar`-s from any extended context, and `eval` or process them.

+Lately I've been reading about [dependent](https://pdfs.semanticscholar.org/0b74/a70ccad7829ad522337f0d3aa2106a59d4ee.pdf) [type inference](https://www.mpi-sws.org/~beta/papers/unicoq.pdf) and [elaboration](http://arxiv.org/pdf/1505.04324v2.pdf), partly because I'd like to understand how it works, partly because I'd like to investiagate whether we can squeeze out more performance, which I believe would be important for adoption of dependently typed magics in practical software development.
+Next time I'll probably look at higher-order unification, probably still at "toy language" level, and try to find tricks and rationalizations that apply there.